Modernizing Authentication — What It Takes to Transform Secure Access

 Incident Response Vendors

-Incident response is usually offered as a service by security vendors, although some, like IBM, Carbon Black, Intel/McAfee and Blue Coat, also offer incident response products.
+Incident response is usually offered as a service by security vendors, although some, like IBM, Carbon Black, Intel/McAfee, Blue Coat and Secdo, also offer incident response products.
 Vendors offering incident response services include the following:

 - Carbon Black